-The backed-up MySQL Server has had its binary logging enabled (which is true by default).
+• The backed-up MySQL Server has had its binary logging enabled (which is true by default for MySQL 8.0).
 To check if this condition has been satisfied, perform this query on the server:

 If the value of log_bin is OFF, binary logging has not been enabled.
 See The Binary Log on how to enable binary logging for the server.